 Causes of Roseola

-How Roseola is Spread
+How Roseola Spreads

-The symptoms of roseola usually appear within the first five to 15 days of infection (x).
-However, the symptoms of this condition may not be noticeable in some cases.
+The symptoms of roseola usually appear within the first five to 15 days of infection. (x) However, the symptoms of this condition may not be noticeable in some cases.

 A common symptom of roseola is a rash.
 This rash starts on the torso and spreads to the arms, legs, face and neck.
 A typical roseola rash is often pink, small and flat or raised.
-Some rashes may also have a halo around them or a ring that is slightly lighter than the primary rash’s color.
+Some rashes may also have a halo around them or a slightly lighter ring than the primary rash’s color.
 Also, a roseola rash usually disappears or fades when you press it with a glass.

 In most cases, the rash does not cause itching and usually disappears within a few days.
-However, some may not develop the rash.
+However, some children may not develop the rash.

-Other symptoms include (x):
+Other symptoms include: (x)

 - Swollen eyelids